 5. Felina

 Felina is an intimate apparel brand.
-Its landing page highlights a sale to increase conversions.
+Here, one of its landing pages highlights a sale as a way to increase conversions.

 Felina ecommerce landing page example

-Felina placed its clearance sale front and center, encouraging customers to act right away with a strong and clear call to action.
+Felina places its clearance sale front and center, encouraging customers to act right away with a strong and clear call to action: “Unlock now.”

 Scroll down and you’ll find embedded customer reviews to show future customers that other buyers like Felina’s products, which builds trust.